zxcmehran/SecurePyServer/README.md

 ## What's different?
 You might be familiar with [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) module already.
 It will give you a simple and easy to use solution for hosting content by just typing `python -m SimpleHTTPServer` in a terminal.

-Here is a revised version of SimpleHTTPServer with HTTPS and User Authentication support.
+Here is a revised version of SimpleHTTPServer with HTTPS, User Authentication and Extra Threads support.

 ## Installing
 You just need a clone: